 McKinsey estimates that the time lost navigating between these fragmented sources occupies about 1.8 hours of time for the average employee every day.

-Given the current remote working situation, it's also safe to assume that these figures will only increase—especially for physically-tethered workforces—with an increase in complex tasks and cross-team collaboration done remotely.
+Given the current remote working situation, it's safe to assume that these figures will only increase—especially for physically-tethered workforces—with an increase in complex tasks and cross-team collaboration done remotely.

 Intranets have historically provided an easy solution, making it easier for employees to find the tools and knowledge they need.
 Most often, this constitutes one of two things: finding a specific piece of information or completing a certain task.

-4. Improves the Employee Experience
+4. Improving the Employee Experience